caido/sdk-js/README.md

 This is the monorepo for all the JS SDK and related tooling of Caido.
 It contains the following packages:

 - `quickjs-types`: Typing for the QuickJS Engine
+- `sdk-backend`: SDK definition for the Caido Backend
 - `sdk-shared`: Typing helpers shared between SDKs
+- `sdk-workflow`: SDK definition for Caido Workflows

 ## 💚 Community